m-r-maxwell/recipes/content/recipes/honey-bbq-chicken-mac-n-cheese.md

 6. Mix well

 # Mac N Cheese Steps
-* If the macaroni is not already cooked, do that first
+* If the macaroni is not already cooked, cook it according to package directions first (about 8–10 mins), then proceed.
 1. Add milk, hot sauce, cream cheese, and low fat cheddar to a pan
 2. Mix until smooth and creamy
 3. Add the cooked macaroni to the sauce